-- a.
-Customer and/or Building Owner Engagement During the Initial Energy Audit The Energy Auditor has arrived at the scheduled time to perform the audit and diagnostic testing of the home for weatherization activities.
+a.
+Customer and/or Building Owner Engagement During the Initial Energy Audit

+The Energy Auditor has arrived at the scheduled time to perform the audit and diagnostic testing of the home for weatherization activities.
 However, there are steps that must be completed prior to getting tools and equipment out of the vehicle.
-This initial customer engagement should address the following: - Explain the weatherization process to the customer.
-The following is a limited list of questions the customer may have or that should be discussed with them. - What things will be tested by the Energy Auditor? - What will happen after the initial Energy Audit has been completed? - What are the funding sources that are making this work possible? - How did the customer's household get chosen to have this work done? - Acquire necessary signatures on required documents (if not already done by Intake staff) and provide the customer with valuable educational information about their home.
-These documents and information will include:

-- The Homeowner, Fuel Release Agreement Form (form 101); - The State Historic Preservation Office Project Review Form (form 106), if necessary, for homes over 50 years old; - The Lead Hazard Education Form (form 103A) and EPA's Lead-Safe Certified Guide to Renovate Right, if necessary, for homes built before 1978; - The Radon Informed Consent form (form 108) and EPA's A Citizen's Guide to Radon. - Gather preliminary information about the occupants, the home, and their energy usage: - The Client Interview form (form 100) should be completed; - If previous fuel consumption data is available, discuss with the customer their previous usage.
+This initial customer engagement should address the following:

+- Explain the weatherization process to the customer.
+The following is a limited list of questions the customer may have or that should be discussed with them. - O What things will be tested by the Energy Auditor? - o What will happen after the initial Energy Audit has been completed? - o What are the funding sources that are making this work possible? - o How did the customer's household get chosen to have this work done? - Acquire necessary signatures on required documents (if not already done by Intake staff) and provide the customer with valuable educational information about their home.
+These documents and information will include: - The Homeowner, Fuel Release Agreement Form (form 101); - The State Historic Preservation Office Project Review Form (form 106), if necessary, for homes over 50 years old; - The Lead Hazard Education Form (form 103A) and EPA's Lead-Safe Certified Guide to Renovate Right, if necessary, for homes built before 1978; - The Certified Renovator Compliance Form (Form 103) for homes built before 1978 (many Weatherization activities have the potential to disturb lead based paint.
+If the home was built before 1978 the Agency should include this form for the safety of the client, Agency employees, sub-contractors, and neighbors.
+Weatherization work that that may disturb lead based paint includes, but is not limited to, door and window repair, any demolition or construction, Air sealing, ASHRAE instillation, and floor and wall repair); - The Radon Informed Consent form (form 108) and EPA's A Citizen's Guide to Radon. - Gather preliminary information about the occupants, the home, and their energy usage: - o The Client Interview form (form 100) should be completed; - If previous fuel consumption data is available, discuss with the customer their previous usage.
 Ask the customer if they feel that their fuel consumption is high and what they feel may be the cause. - Look for indications of existing health or breathing issues that the occupants may have that can become exacerbated with dust from insulation; - Look for potential issues with pets.
-Ask the customer if the pets can be restrained while the Energy Audit is being performed. - Make the decision that the project cannot move forward until certain items that the Auditor has visually identified as being a Health and Safety issue for themselves, the workers, and for the customer have been addressed and corrected.
-This may occur in rare instances.

-- Look for deteriorated walls (potential for lead), sewer issues, roof leaks; - Be aware of mold, rotting wood, unsanitary conditions; - Complete the Deferral form (form 107)
+Ask the customer if the pets can be restrained while the Energy Audit is being performed. - Make the decision that the project cannot move forward until certain items that the Auditor has visually identified as being a Health and Safety issue for themselves, - the workers, and for the customer have been addressed and corrected.
+This may occur in rare instances. - Look for deteriorated walls (potential for lead), sewer issues, roof leaks; - Be aware of mold, rotting wood, unsanitary conditions; - Complete the Deferral form (form 107)